TitoMoi/servihelper/DEVELOPER.md

   The fonts are converted to base64 using the parallax \jsPDF\fontconverter\fontconverter.html

+## Pdf forms

+Pdf forms have the same field names for all language pdf forms.
+The type of the field (text, check) is always at the end of the name of the field.
+On Every template folder are images to show the template fields names.

 ## Reminders (experimental)

 It is possible to send a reminder with the google event old api _(can be disabled at any moment)_: https://support.google.com/calendar/thread/128416249/calendar-url-generator-which-parameters?hl=en